Duck Edwing: Other work

 The short-lived Spy vs. Spy comic strip was a full-color Sunday strip syndicated by Tribune Media Services as part of Mad's year-long 50th-anniversary celebration.
 Charter subscribers included The Los Angeles Times, Seattle Post-Intelligencer, Denver Post and Atlanta Journal-Constitution.
 TMS Director of Creative Services Fred Schecker commented, "We're excited to represent a comic that so many newspaper readers already know and love.
 It is still as fresh and appealing as ever.
 In fact, it's aged a whole lot better than I have."

 Personal life

-Don met Clair, who was known as Cluck Edwing, in Virginia in the late 1970s.
+Edwing met Clair, who was known as Cluck Edwing, in Virginia in the late 1970s.
 They married and moved to Florida, where they lived together until her death in 2008.

-He created the Golden Gator Award which is given to the wives of cartoonists.
+Edwing created the Golden Gator Award which is given to the wives of cartoonists.
 In 2003, he began designing slot machines for International Game Technology, the world's largest slot machine developer.